robert17/iotf-rtd/docs/reference/extensions/index.rst

 Overview
 --------
-External service integration allows you to bind metadata or function supported by another service to your IoTF account.
+External service integration allows you to bind metadata or function supported by another service to your Watson IoT account.

 Jasper
 ------

 Jasper is an administration and management platform for SIM devices.
-Jasper has been integrated into the IBM IoT Foundation platform dashboard, making it possible to administer Jasper devices through your IoTF platform organization dashboard.
+Jasper has been integrated into the IBM Watson IoT platform dashboard, making it possible to administer Jasper devices through your Watson IoT platform organization dashboard.

 .. important:: Jasper integration is currently available as part of a limited beta.
 Future updates may include changes incompatible with the current version of this feature.